 - Protection Over the Plants – When you are exposed to the organic and natural elements of Mother Earth, then you will surely be more exposed to the dangers of it as well.
 Things such as earth rodents, pests, insect infestations, and even calamities can put your marijuana plants in danger.
 This is especially true in an outdoor garden.
 While it is also possible for indoor setups to experience this, it is a lot less likely due to being kept in a secure and well-regulated environment.

 Why Do People Grow Cannabis Outdoors?

-While indoor setups seem to give more value to your cannabis plants as opposed to outdoor setups, there are actually quite a several benefits to get from growing cannabis outdoors.
-You might not have full and complete control over your gardens but you can still feel pretty good about the outcomes of a properly maintained outdoor setup!
+While indoor setups seem to give more value to your cannabis plants as opposed to outdoor setups, there are quite several benefits to get from growing cannabis outdoors.
+You might not have full control over your gardens but you can still feel pretty good about the outcomes of a properly maintained outdoor setup!

 When growing your cannabis outdoors, you can get:

 - Bigger yields due to the natural environments that your plants are exposed to.

 - Bigger plants due to having no restrictions in the ceiling space for your plants.